codefellows-seattle-javascript-401d19/28-todo-app/lab-shannon/README.md

 ## Purpose
 This program helps you create and manage notes.
 You can view all existing notes on the dashboard.
 The dashboard also allows you to create new notes and delete existing notes.
+By double clicking on an existing note you will be able to update the title or content.

 ## Set Up
 1. clone the repo into whatever directory you choose